lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Bed-Density/README.md

 3. [NYC Population Data](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/data_output/new_york_data.csv) includes population data per neighborhood that were scrapped from Wikipedia, and then integrated with [New York Neiborhood Data](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/newyork_data.json)).
 It has 5 fileds: Borough, Neighborhood, Population, Longitude and Latitude.

+## Project Plan

+This project will include the following steps:

+- Collect and clean New York Hospital Data
+- Collect and clean New York Neighborhood Data
+- Collect and clean New York Population Data
+- Integrate datasets on interest of study
+- Statistical Analysis and Visulization
+- K-Means Neighborhood Clustering Analysis on Hospital Beds Density
+- Visulize the Neighborhood Clusters
+- Analyze Results

+## Method

+## Result and Discussion

+## Conclusion